Pryce22/GreenProof/README.md

 - Emission data is verified against industry standards
 - User inputs are sanitized to prevent injection attacks

+### Multi-Factor Authentication (MFA)

+- Implemented email-based MFA for enhanced account security
+- Requires users to verify their identity via a code sent to their registered email address during login

+### Sensitive Data Encryption

+- Sensitive data (e.g., passwords, API keys) is encrypted at rest in the database
+- Utilizes industry-standard encryption algorithms to protect data confidentiality

+### Log-User Action

+- Comprehensive logging of user actions for auditing and security monitoring
+- Logs include timestamps, user IDs, action types, and affected data

+### Password Recovery

+- Secure password recovery process using email verification
+- Prevents unauthorized access to accounts during password resets

+### Login Attempt Limiting

+- Implemented rate limiting on login attempts to prevent brute-force attacks
+- Accounts are temporarily locked after a certain number of failed login attempts

+### Unique Sessions

+- Enforces unique user sessions to prevent session hijacking
+- Each user can only have one active session at a time

+### Robust Password Policies

+- Enforces strong password policies to ensure password complexity
+- Requires passwords to meet minimum length, character type, and complexity requirements

 ## ❓ Troubleshooting

 ### Common Issues